 What can I do with my degree in Business?

-The occupations below are a selection of those which may interest Business students and graduates.
-Although many of these careers are open to graduates in other subjects, a business degree will obviously be useful and some employers may give preference to business graduates.
+The occupations below are a selection of those that may interest Business students and graduates.
+Although many of these careers are open to graduates in other subjects, a business degree will be useful and some employers may give preference to business graduates.

 Advertising Account Executive

 Advertising account executives are the bridge between the client and the agency.
 Account Executives are responsible for ensuring the smooth running of client accounts within the agency.
 They need to develop effective working relationships with client contacts.
 They will get involved with solving problems, drafting internal and external communications, and documenting progress on a variety of agency projects.